mariapetro/LeHaMoC/README.md

 # LeMoC: Leptonic Modeling Code for High-Energy Astrophysical Sources

-LeMoC is a versatile time-dependent leptonic modeling code designed for simulating high-energy astrophysical sources.
+LeMoC is the leptonic module of a versatile time-dependent lepto-hadronic modeling code designed for simulating high-energy astrophysical sources.
 It simulates the behavior of relativistic electrons interacting with magnetic fields and photons in a spherical region.
+The physical processes that are included are:

+- Synchrotron emission and self-absorption
+- Inverse Compton scattering
+- Photon-photon pair production
+- Adiabatic energy losses

+The user can also model expanding spherical sources with a variable magnetic field strength.
+The user can also define 3 types of external radiation fields:

+- grey body or black body
+- power law
+- tabulated

 ## Files Included

 1. **LeMoC.py**: This file contains the main code for the LeMoC simulation.
-It takes user-defined parameters from `Parameters.txt` to set up the simulation.
+It takes user-defined parameters from `Parameters*.txt` to set up the simulation.

 2. **Parameters.txt**: Users should edit this file to specify the parameters for their simulation.
 This includes setting up the initial conditions, time interval, and other relevant parameters.
+There are currently two input files ready for use that correspond to Tests 1 and 3 described in Stathopoulos et al.

 3. **LeMoC_f.py**: This file includes all the necessary formulas for calculating emissivities and energy loss rates for various processes such as Synchrotron, Inverse Compton (IC), gamma-gamma absorption, pair creation, and Synchrotron self-absorption.

-4. **Plotting_Tool.ipynb**: This Jupyter Notebook provides a tool for users to visualize and analyze the simulation results.
+4. **Plotting_Tool.ipynb**: This Jupyter Notebook provides a simple interface for users to visualize and analyze the simulation results.
 Users can generate plots to better understand the behavior of the simulated astrophysical source.

 ## Getting Started